Post originally published September 28, 2017.

 In September 2017, we introduced multiple podcast support.
 You can publish and promote multiple podcasts through the same Castos account.
 There’s no need to open a new account or pay more if you’re inspired to start a new show.

-Unlike many other podcast hosts, we’ve always offered unlimited storage and bandwidth.
+Unlike many other podcast hosts, we’ve always offered unlimited storage, episodes, and podcasts on all accounts.
 These are critical features for new and veteran podcasters.
 Without them, you’ll have a cloud over your head every time you create an episode.

-In this article, we’re going to explain why your podcast (and your creative efforts) need unlimited storage and bandwidth.
+In this article, we’re going to explain why your podcast (and your creative efforts) need unlimited storage.
 We’ll also show you how to set up multiple podcasts in Castos.

 Why Is Unlimited Podcast Storage Important?

 Each podcast episode is a file that takes up space on a hard drive.
 Longer episodes are larger files, naturally.
 Your files have to be stored somewhere that your listeners and podcast directories/apps can access.

 A podcast host stores your audio files on their servers and gives you an RSS feed to access them.
 Listeners can download or stream those files from your podcast host or via a podcast app.
 (Typical website hosts don’t offer enough space or the right optimizations for audio files, which is why you need a special podcast host.)

 Podcast storage refers to the amount of space allotted by your podcast host to store your episode files.
 Some podcast hosts price their plans based on the amount of podcast storage they offer.
 They often use one of these models: